Anas20001/GDSC-California-Housing/README.md

 ## Repository Structure

 * Notebooks: This directory contains all Jupyter notebooks used in the project.
+* Notebooks/Preprocessing : contains notebook used to preprocess and answering business related questions.
+* Notebooks/Modelling : contains notebook that we experiement a varity or classical ML models.
 * Data: This directory contains the dataset used in the project.
+* Data/Raw_data : which contains the raw data before preprocessing
+* Data/Processed_data: contains the processed data.
 * alerts-21: This directory contains css file that we could use on our notebook's notes.

 ## Project Overview